How do I convert MP3 to MP4 with an image?

 Recording the audio in the first place

-If you are recording a voice memo, a meeting, or a screen walkthrough and want to convert the audio track to a shareable video, Clipy records your screen and mic in the browser with no signup or install.
+If you are recording a voice memo, a meeting, or a screen walkthrough and want to convert the audio track to a shareable video, Clipy records your screen and mic right in the browser — no install.
 Record the session, download the audio, then drop it into this converter to produce a YouTube-ready MP4 in one extra step.